cloudmesh-community/book/chapters/doc/plagiarism.md

   [Parroted Paraphrase](patternMindlessParaphrase.html)   non-plagiarism   appears to be paraphrasing, and technically may not be plagiarism ...

-### Citation Styles
+## Citation Styles

 Each journal or workshop and books will have their own citation styles.
 Often we find styles such as APA and Harvard.
-However these styles are often not use in scientific writing and tutorials that use them may provide you with information that is not applicable to other publications.
+However these styles are often not used in scientific writing and tutorials that use them may provide you with information that is not applicable to other publications.
 Hence you need to review the rules for your specific publication venue carefully.
 In some cases this will lead to a